boppreh/steamgrid/README.md

   of the overlay file is the name of the category).
 - If you already have any customized images it'll use them and apply the overlay, but keeping a backup.
-- 100% fire and forget, no interaction required.
+- 100% fire and forget, no interaction required, and can cancel and retry at any moment.

 Something wrong?
 ----------------